HegemanLab/w4mclassfilter/README.md

 #### BUILD NOTES

-* This package was built with R 3.3.1 under miniconda as follows:
+* This package was built from ~/src/w4mclassfilter with R 3.3.1 under miniconda as follows:

 ```
   $ ~/miniconda2/bin/conda create -n r3.3.1 r-base=3.3.1